profitphil/Qubic-game-hub-proposal/README.md

 ### Future Mini-Games in the Hub  (Sample UI at end of proposal)

-#### Loot Box-Spend Qubic to open mystery boxes containing randomized rewards—tokens, cosmetics, or multipliers.
+- **LootBox** - Spend Qubic to open mystery boxes containing randomized rewards—tokens, cosmetics, or multipliers.

-#### Coinflip-Classic 50/50 betting game.
+- **Coinflip** - Classic 50/50 betting game.
 Stake Qubic on heads or tails, with instant on-chain results.
 Simple, addictive, and transparent.

-#### Dice-Predict the roll and wager Qubic.
+- **Dice** - Predict the roll and wager Qubic.
 The higher the risk, the higher the payout.
 Powered by verifiable randomness for provable fairness.

-#### Limbo-Set your multiplier, bet Qubic, and climb higher with every tick.
+- **Limbo** - Set your multiplier, bet Qubic, and climb higher with every tick.
 Cash out for guaranteed profit—or risk it all for massive wins.

-#### Plinko-Drop a Qubic token into a plinko-style board.
+- **Plinko** - Drop a Qubic token into a plinko-style board.
 Watch it bounce and land in prize slots that pay instantly.

 ---